Nodes and Clients

 TRON is a distributed network of computers running software (known as nodes) that can verify blocks and transaction data.
 You need an application, known as a client, on your computer to "run" a node.

-"Node" refers to a running piece of client software.
-A client is an implementation of TRON protocol that verifies all transactions in each block, keeping the network secure and the data accurate.
+"Node" refers to a running instance of the client software.
+A client is an implementation of the TRON protocol that verifies all transactions in each block, keeping the network secure and the data accurate.

-At present, the TRON client is implemented by Java language, which follows the TRON protocol and realizes the functions of the TRON blockchain.
+At present, the TRON client is implemented with the Java language, which follows the TRON protocol and realizes functions of the TRON blockchain.

 Node Types

-There are different types of nodes in the TRON network as follows:
+There are different types of nodes in the TRON network.

 Fullnode